- Do you want to qualify as a teacher?

 Inclusive education in a multicultural society: Theory and research (MAL104F)

-Ideas of inclusion, multicultural education, and special needs education are important factors for effective schools with diverse groups of students.
+Ideas of inclusion, multicultural education, and special needs education are essential to effective schools serving diverse student groups.

-The main purpose of the course is to give students the opportunity to deepen their knowledge and understanding of research and theories in the field of inclusive education and multicultural studies in Iceland and in other countries.
+The primary purpose of the course is to give students the opportunity to deepen their knowledge and understanding of research and theories in inclusive education and multicultural studies in Iceland and other countries.

-Research and theories concerning the marginalization of children and youth in the school system will be discussed based on ideas about equity, equality, and human rights.
-Inclusive and multicultural education in a historical and international context, the status of minorities and refugees will also be discussed.
+Research and theories on the marginalisation of children and youth in the school system will be discussed in the context of equity, equality, and human rights.
+Inclusive and multicultural education in a historical and international context, as well as the status of minorities and refugees, will also be discussed.

 The term intersectionality draws attention to the fact that when variables such as race, language, religion, ethnicity, disability, and sexuality intersect, they have a cumulative effect on students' status.